 -

-These periods of leave would be paid at 90% of average weekly earnings, just as the first six weeks of maternity leave is now.
+The six weeks' leave should be paid at 90% of average weekly earnings, just as the first six weeks of maternity leave is now.
+It should be a Day 1 right for all employed fathers / second parents, and with a payment 'cap' for high earners.

-For all this to happen, we need the next Government to reform the statutory paternity and parental leave system.
+For all this to happen, we need the Government to reform the statutory paternity and parental leave system.

 Why change is needed